SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     <-- // x : Int = 1
     --> let y = x / 0
     xxx division by zero
-    /// this will cause an error
+    /// this causes an error

 However, the overflow versions of these operators (``&/`` and ``&%``) return a value of zero if you divide by zero: